 The Fund is an entity of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 relating to the "rounding off" of amounts in the financial report.
-Amounts in the financial report have been rounded to the nearest thousand dollars unless otherwise indicated.
+Amounts in the financial report have been rounded to the nearest thousand Australian dollar (AUD) in accordance with that instrument, unless otherwise indicated.